 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Expressionism was a modernist movement, beginning with poetry and painting, that originated in Germany at the beginning of the 20th century.
 It emphasized subjective experience-- manipulating perspective for emotional effect in order to evoke moods or ideas.
 Expressionist artists sought to express meaning or emotional experience rather than physical reality.

 Expressionism was developed as an avant-gardestyle before the First World War.
 It remained popular during the Weimar Republic, particularly in Berlin.
 The style extended to a wide range of the arts, including painting, literature, theatre, dance, film, architecture, and music.

 Expressionist painters had many influences, among them Edvard Munch, Vincent van Gogh, and several African artists.
 They were also aware of the Fauvism movement in Paris, which influenced Expressionism's tendency toward arbitrary colors and jarring compositions.

 Apart from these groups, there were several important independent German Expressionists, including Paula Modersohn-Becker, Egon Schiele and Kathe Kollwitz.

 Source: Boundless.
 “Independent German Expressionists.”
 Boundless Art History.
-Boundless, 03 Jul.
-2014.
-Retrieved 21 May.
+Boundless, 27 Jun.
+2015.
+Retrieved 27 Jun.
 2015 from https://www.boundless.com/art-history/textbooks/boundless-art-history-textbook/europe-and-america-from-1900-1950-ce-36/european-art-223/independent-german-expressionists-790-10844/